Morita therapy

 Morita therapy is a therapy developed by Shoma Morita.

 The goal of Morita therapy is to have the patient accept life as it is and places an emphasis on letting nature take its course.
 Morita therapy views feeling emotions as part of the laws of nature.

 Morita therapy was originally developed to address shinkeishitsu, an outdated term used in Japan to describe patients who have various types of anxiety.
 Morita therapy was designed not to completely rid the patient of shinkeishitsu but to lessen the damaging effects.

-While Morita therapy has been described as cognate to Albert Ellis's rational-emotive therapy.
-Morita therapy also has commonalities with existential and cognitive behavioral therapy.
+Morita therapy has been described as cognate to Albert Ellis's rational-emotive therapy.
+It also has commonalities with existential and cognitive behavioral therapy.
+Substantial overlap is also found with acceptance and commitment therapy (ACT), in stressing the acceptance of that what can't be changed and the healing power of acting, the latter well supported by neuroscience; they differ though in the Western ACT having a grander vision of self-expression and traditional Japanese Morita Therapy having the more modest ideal of finding harmony.

 Background

 Shoma Morita (1874–1938) was a psychiatrist, researcher, philosopher, and academic department chair at Jikei University School of Medicine in Tokyo.
 Morita's training in Zen influenced his teachings, though Morita therapy is not a Zen practice.